 - Keep urea-based supplements on offer all the time to keep stock adapted to urea and avoid gutsing when troughs are topped up.

 - It is dangerous to swap from a molasses and protein only mix, to a molasses/protein meal and urea mix.
 To prevent gorging protein meals should be added gradually to molasses and urea mixes.

 - Do not dilute the molasses or dissolve the urea in water.

 - Phosphorus should also be added in phosphorus deficient areas, for example add 1% (1kg in 100kg molasses) of a phosphorus source such as dicalcium phosphate (DCP).

 For more information see Molasses supplementation.

-- Intakes of cotton seed meal can be controlled by adding salt.
+- Intakes of protein meal can be controlled by adding salt ranging from 5-30%.